 Firstly, don’t panic.
 The decision to opt for direct payments isn’t a final decision.
 Your council is still legally required to arrange an alternative care service if you decide another option is more suitable.

-If you opt for care with Elder, our team of dedicated account managers is able to resolve issues you might be having with your carer.
+If you opt for care with Elder, our team of dedicated account managers is able to resolve issues you might be having with any of your private live-in carers.
 So, if you decide there’s just a mismatch of personality, we’re able to help.